 - Eternal Focus

 Wrapping it Up

 As you can see, it is important to discern when being faced with cultural trends in self-care.
 I am excited you are on this journey with me.
-I pray your time here will offer encouragement, support and allow you to practice biblical self-care.
+I pray your time here will offer encouragement, and support in practicing biblical self-care.
 Biblical self-care is grounded in the truth and gives us the guidance to receive nourishment and achieve restoration so that we can become the best versions of ourselves while fulfilling our purpose!
 Biblical self-care is essential for our soul!